editor-js/embed/README.md

 ## Available configuration

-Embed Tool support some services by default (see the full list [here](docs/services.md)).
+Embed Tool supports some services by default (see the full list [here](docs/services.md)).
 You can specify services you would like to use:

 ```javascript
 var editor = CodexEditor({